nikitavoloboev/data/economy/finance.md

 I use [YNAB methodology](https://www.youneedabudget.com/method/) to proactively budget my finances.
 Monzo provides nice tools to budget money I want to spend by category.

 Each transaction made with Monzo is automatically sorted into a category by the app.
-If that category is wrong, I correct it in the app.

 I also use [N26](https://n26.com/en-gb/) bank in cases where I need Maestro card as Monzo only has MasterCard.